 So I think it's important to look at overall circumstances of a customer's overdraft usage as part of considering their overall financial position.
-And, in this case, I've considered Mr H's incomings and outgoings as well as any overdrawn balances and thought about whether it was possible for him to have stopped using his overdraft, based on this.
+And, in this case, I've considered Mr B's incomings and outgoings as well as any overdrawn balances and thought about whether it was possible for him to have stopped using his overdraft, based on this.

-I think that if Mr H was locked into paying charges in circumstances where there was no reasonable prospect of him exiting his overdraft then his facility would have been unsustainable for him.
+I think that if Mr B was locked into paying charges in circumstances where there was no reasonable prospect of him exiting his overdraft then his facility would have been unsustainable for him.
 So I've carefully considered whether this was the case.

-The first thing for me to say is that Mr H's overdraft limit was low in comparison to his monthly income.
-Therefore, there was limited scope for this overdraft in itself to have caused Mr H financial difficulty.
-I'm also satisfied that Mr H's case isn't one where the borrower was in and overdraft with no hope of being able to exit it.
-On the contrary, Mr H's income being higher than his limit means that Mr H always exited the overdraft each month.

-Although I do accept that there were plenty of times where Mr H met the criteria of someone who displayed a pattern of repeat use of their overdraft.
+Having considered matters, it is clear that Mr B was often in receipt of credits that were not only sufficient to clear the overdraft within a reasonable period of time, but also able to clear the facility in full.
+Therefore, I'm satisfied that Mr B's case isn't one where the borrower was in an overdraft with no hope of being able to exit it.
+Although I do accept that there were occasions where Mr B met the criteria of someone who displayed a pattern of repeat use of their overdraft.
 For the avoidance of doubt, I accept that there is a section of CONC (CONC 5D) which relates to this.

-However, even if Halifax didn't meet all of the requirements set out in CONC 5D, I wish to make it clear that I don't think that simply sending letters will mean that a lender met all of its obligations, I'd still need to consider whether Mr H lost out as a result of any potential failing.
+However, even if Halifax didn't meet all of the requirements set out in CONC 5D, I wish to make it clear that I don't think that simply sending letters will mean that a lender will have met all of its obligations, I'd still need to consider whether Mr B lost out as a result of any potential failing.

-I've also therefore considered whether Mr H's use of his overdraft (and Halifax continuing to allow him to use it) was causing him to incur high cumulative charges that were harmful to him.
+I've also therefore considered whether Mr B's use of his overdraft (and Halifax continuing to allow him to use it) was causing him to incur high cumulative charges that were harmful to him.
 Having considered matters, I'm satisfied that this isn't the case in this instance.
 I'll now proceed to explain why.

-To start with, while I'm not seeking to make retrospective value judgements over Mr H expenditure, there are significant amounts of non-committed, non-contractual and discretionary transactions going from Mr H's account.
-Indeed, while I am concerned at the fact that Mr H was making payments to a debt collection agency, there is a significant amount of discretionary and non-committed expenditure going out of the account too.
+To start with, while I'm not seeking to make retrospective value judgements over Mr B expenditure, there are significant amounts of non-committed, non-contractual and discretionary transactions going from Mr B's account.
+Indeed, there is a significant amount of transfers to other accounts and trading platforms.
+In my view, given the funds going into his account Mr B is unlikely to have ever had an overdrawn balance had he not been transferring the funds that he did.

 Equally, I can't see that he was borrowing from unsustainable sources in order to meet his overdraft charges or that his borrowing was increasing exponentially.
-Mr H did have a limited number of other credit commitments but this does not mean that he was reliant on credit to meet his essential expenditure.
-And it isn't immediately obvious to me that Mr H was borrowing from unsustainable sources - such as payday type lenders either.
+Mr B did have a limited number of other credit commitments, including a Halifax overdraft on another account which he's chosen not to complain about, but this does not mean that he was reliant on credit to meet his essential expenditure.
+And it isn't immediately obvious to me that Mr B was borrowing from unsustainable sources - such as payday type lenders either.
+Furthermore, there simply isn't a prohibition on a customer having an overdraft should they also have other commitments in the way that the representative's argument appears to suggest.